Working hours and tasks

 The agreement on working hours and the account of hours operate within a system of STANDARDS, i.e. with standards for agreed tasks, and not as a registration of the actual number of working hours.

-Hourly compensation in connection with teaching, examinations and administrative tasks will be calculated in accordance with standards specified in the agreement on working hours at the Faculty of Arts and supplementary agreements at faculty or school level regarding the duties of staff.
+Hourly compensation in connection with teaching, examinations and administrative tasks will be calculated in accordance with standards specified in the Agreement_on_working_hours_at_the_Faculty_of_Arts__2023-2025__signeret.pdfStore_Bededag_aendrer_status_fra_fridag_til_arbejdsdag_med_loenkompensation.pdf (Danish only) and supplementary agreements at faculty or school level regarding the duties of staff.
 Imbalance in a single semester is not critical, but it is a joint responsibility for the individual staff member and the management to achieve a balance over several semesters.

 On page five of the agreement there is a list of the tasks included in the account of working hours.